From Harakiri (1962) to Seven Samurai (1954), these are the best Samurai movies of all time.

 Kesa is already happily married to a skilled swordsman named Wataru Watanabe.
 Morito doesn’t take ‘no’ for an answer and that sets off a chain of tragic events.
 Filmed using Eastman color, Gate of Hell must be seen for its breathtaking visuals and magnificent art direction.
 It certainly lacks the storytelling complexities of an Akira Kurosawa or a Kobayashi movie.
 Yet the detailed imagery and the central emotional conflict keep us invested.
 Gate of Hell won two Academy Awards for Best Costume and Best Foreign Film.

 16. Bloody Spear at Mount Fuji (1955)

 Tomu Uchida is a versatile and stylish genre filmmaker who directed films between 1927 and 1971.
 This was Uchida’s first post-war Japanese film.
-After the end of the war in 1945, he went to work for the Japanese-owned Manchuria Film Association, and assisted in the technical improvement of Chinese cinema.
-Bloody Spear at Mount Fuji revolves around a group of travellers on their way to Edo.
-It chiefly focuses on a young samurai, Sakawa Kojuro and his two servants, Genpachi, the spearman and Genta, the comical servant.
+After the end of the war in 1945, he went to work for the Japanese-owned Manchuria Film Association and assisted in the technical improvement of Chinese cinema.
+Bloody Spear at Mount Fuji revolves around a group of travelers on their way to Edo.
+It chiefly focuses on a young samurai, Sakawa Kojuro, and his two servants, Genpachi, the spearman, and Genta, the comical servant.